Salvage-Ex/Salvage-old2/README.md

 # Introduction

+The first Proof-of-Work, Proof-of-Stake, Proof-of-Burn crypto currency with Hybrid Consensus Algorithm and Masternode voting for period based reward burning.

 Galilel Coin (GALI and zGALI) is an open-source public and private Proof-of-Stake digital crypto currency for fast (using SwiftX), private (Zerocoin protocol) and secure micro transactions.
 Our main goal is to create a